SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-3-content-sms.md

 2. Click **Next** to go to the next step.

 > [!NOTE]
 > The number of characters (including spaces) is displayed in the **Number of chars** field.
 The character limit for 1 SMS message is 160 characters.
-If your message exceeds 160 characters, it will be sent as 2 or more messages.
+If your message exceeds 160 characters, it is sent as 2 or more messages.

 <!-- Referenced links -->
 [1]: ../../../../../../docs/document/templates/variables/for-selected-contact.md